sendgrid/sendgrid-nodejs/packages/client/USAGE.md

 You can filter by other operators besides `=`.
 We also accept `!=`, `<`, and `>`.

+If you use the `@sendgrid/client` library, you do not have to encode anything (it will end up being double encoded).

 For a tutorial on how to get started, check out [Getting Started with the Email Activity API](https://sendgrid.com/docs/API_Reference/Web_API_v3/Tutorials/getting_started_email_activity_api.html).

 **Full list of basic query types and examples:**